 It might seem strange to take soup to a brunch, but why not?
-It has eggs in it, will warm a body on a cold winter morning as good as any coffee or tea, and it’s a great frugal dish to pass if you make your own homemade chicken stock.
+It has eggs in it, will warm a body on a cold winter morning as good as any coffee or tea, and it’s a great frugal dish to pass if you make homemade chicken stock.
 I drink bone broth in the mornings in the winter, and I think people would like the unique-ness of a soup at brunch.
 And soup is easy to reheat and keep hot, too!

 Try Kelly’s egg drop soup recipe, which is where I learned how to make it, but I also add hot chili peppers and peas.
 Yum!